JonDotsoy/firebase-sign-in-with-ethereum/README.md

 ## Use in you project

-1. Call the module `firebase-sign-in-with-ethereum` and use the `signInWithEthereum` method defined the auth instance of the Firebase SDK.
+1. Call the `signInWithEthereum` method and indicate the auth instance of the Firebase SDK.

 ```ts
 import { signInWithEthereum } from "firebase-sign-in-with-ethereum";